-In Pennsylvania, school guidance counselors work in schools with children and youth from pre-kindergarten to twelfth grade.
-They must have a master’s degree in school counseling approved by the licensing body, the Pennsylvania Department of Education, as school counselors are considered to be educational specialists within the school system.
-Approved programs have varying admission requirements; a bachelor’s degree in education is not always required for admission.
+In Pennsylvania, Elementary and Secondary School Counselors work in schools with children and youth from pre-kindergarten to twelfth grade.
+They must have a master’s degree in school counseling approved by the licensing body, the Pennsylvania Department of Education (PDE), as school counselors are considered to be educational specialists within the school system.
+The program must include practicum and internship experience in the field.
+You can find a list of approved school counseling programs on the PDE website.
 To earn school counselor licensure in Pennsylvania, follow these steps:

 - Pass the Praxis Professional School Counselor Exam.